AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 - show bookmarks tab
 - make extensions run only when clicked.
 - Do not continue in background when closed.
+- Reopen where left.

+## Chrome Canary:
+Use chrome canary as development browser.
+- Add necessary extensions.
+- remove passwords, payment method, address saving.
+- show bookmarks tab
+- make extensions run only when clicked.
+- Do not continue in background when closed.
+- Reopen where left.

 ### ConEmu
 - ConEmu setting > integration > Add to context explorer menu